-But the energy producer story just became too overwhelming and obvious for me.
-While I was late to eat my own cooking, I started to build positions in the iShares XEG and more recently into Nuttall’s Ninepoint energy ETF.
+But the energy dividend stocks story just became too overwhelming and obvious for me.
+While I was late to eat my own cooking, I started to build positions in the iShares XEG and Nuttall’s Ninepoint energy ETF.

-We are enjoying some nice returns.
+We enjoyed very nice returns in the range of 100% to 150% in those accounts.
 But more important than the dividend and total return potential is the fact that we (my wife and family) are hedged against any energy crunch and crisis.

 My guess is that the greater theme of ongoing higher prices for oil and gas continue, and this may turn out to be a very solid and profitable portfolio bolt-on.
 It’s part of the explore within the core and explore portfolio approach.
 And again, I’d add the word hedge in concert with the explore notion.